iq-eq-us/dot-io/README.md

 # Next Steps

-For more information, see the articles on architecture, testing, and deployment [on the Wiki](https://dev.azure.com/caitfs3/CharaChorder/_wiki/wikis/CharaChorder.wiki/790/CharaChorder-LaunchPad-Architecture-Documentation).
+For more information, see the articles on architecture, testing, and deployment